musandur/portfolio-constrction-and-diversification/README.md

-This work is the supporting code of my blog in the medium platform.

-The blog is a walk through a simple mathematicla explanation of how a portfolio multi-factor risk model is build  and the how a robustly diversifed portfolio can be constructed from this model.
-The portfolio risk and assets risk exposures are estimated  using five years of historical data from yahoo finace and the Fam-French five-factors model dataset.
+This code supports my blog on the Medium platform, which provides a walkthrough of the mathematical foundations behind constructing a multi-factor risk model for a portfolio and how to build a robustly diversified portfolio using this model.
+The portfolio's risk and the assets' risk exposures are estimated using five years of historical data from Yahoo Finance, combined with the Fama-French five-factor model dataset.

-The diversification process is based on the variation of the factor exposures according to the  Fam-French  risk factors.
-I name this approach as a Factor-exposure-based diversifion.
+The diversification method is centered around the variation of factor exposures according to the Fama-French risk factors.
+I refer to this approach as Factor-Exposure-Based Diversification.

-Diversification reduces portfolio's overall  risk exposure.
+By applying this method, diversification helps reduce the portfolio's overall risk exposure.